ifamec/golang_entry/src/go_code/chapter03/Notes.md

 - channel
 - interface

-the variable saves an address and ram usually get distributed in the queue.
+the variable saves an address and ram usually get allocated in the queue.
 If no variable reference this address, then the data space will be GCed